Using frames

 Programming notes :

-A form feed while writing to a frame always skip to a new page and starts the writing at the first frame in the page previously defined by the <USE> statement.
+A form feed while writing to a frame always skips to a new page and starts the writing at the first frame in the page previously defined by the <USE> or the <CHAIN> tag.

-A frame set can be a good solution to set top, bottom, right and left margins.
+A frame set is a good solution to set top, bottom, right and left margins.
 See the coding in the demo program.